sdman135/Anime_Score_Predictor---Project-3/README.md

 * I then made a few models (Simple and Multiple Linear, Ridge, Lasso, Elastic Net, Gradient Boosting and Pipeline with Polynomial & Gradient Boosting Regressions) to predict the scores.

-- My best preforming model has an accuracy of ~93.26% (Polyinomal and Gradient Boost Regression Pipeline) model's Test score:
+- My best preforming model has an Test score accuracy of ~93.26% (Polyinomal and Gradient Boost Regression Pipeline):
 ![](images/Grid_Poly.JPG)

 * Predicting Score of an Anime (Not in dataset) - Manually inputted Anime info